sandy081/Copy-Work-Items/README.md

 ## Usage

-* Create a work item query to match work items to be copied
+* Create a work item query to match the work items for copy

 * Right click on the query and select 'Copy Work Items...' option